joseph-j-12/CppEngine/README.md

 ## Overview

-This is a simple 2D physics engine built around a scene–object–component architecture (inspiration is a mix of both unity and unreal engine workflow)
+This is a 2D physics engine built around a scene–object–component architecture (inspiration is a mix of both unity and unreal engine workflow)